opentaps/open-climate-investing/book/Analyzing-Investments.md

 stock by seeing how its prices have behaved.
 In other words, what do all those smart people pouring through carbon disclosures, ESG data, and running scenarios, not to mention analyzing the company's business model, assets, and operations, really think?

-Most importantly, we have turned all those disclosures, data, and scenarios -- the vague ESG stuff that make portfolio managers and traders say "How do I make money with this?" -- into something you could trade with.
+Most importantly, we have turned all those disclosures, data, and scenarios -- the vague ESG stuff that make portfolio managers say "How do I monetize this?" (and traders say
+"How the f@#! am I going to make money with this s#&!" -- into something you could trade with.
 You make money with ESG the old fashioned way -- by finding what the market missed.
 And getting it right.